 As Hanson’s posthumous Medal of Honor citation states without reserve, he was a bold, fearless, and aggressive fighter pilot who shot down a total of 25 enemy aircraft.
 Hanson, who had spent most of his youth in India as the son of Methodist missionaries, got his wings and a Marine Corps commission in February 1943, at the age of 23.

-In the next year, before being shot down by Japanese flak on February 23, 1944, a day before his birthday, Hanson took out 25 Japanese aircraft.
+In the next year, before being shot down by the Japanese on February 23rd, 1944 – a day before his birthday – Hanson took out 25 Japanese aircraft.
 In one mission, he shot down four Mitsubishi A6M Zeros.
 In a six-day stretch, he shot 20 enemy planes out of the sky.

 9 – Joseph J. Foss